midzer/commentbeauty/index.md

 ## Orientation points

+Respectful interaction for a friendly, healthy and harmonious relationship requires a certain sensitivity in the choice of words, especially online in text form, i.e. without gestures and facial expressions.
+With the following advice on self-reflection in our own online communication, we can replant fallow virtual flowerbeds and, depending on the other person, even allow them to blossom in order to make new contacts.

 * Internalize a benevolent attitude
 * Prefer first-person messages
 * Remember the common goal in life: "Peace, joy, cake"